Adnan-D-Luffy/SMTPulse/README.md

 ### Sending an Email

-1. Ensure your SMTP credentials are set in `.env`.
+1. Ensure your SMTP credentials are set in .
 2. Use the provided API endpoint or form to enter:
    - **Recipient Email**
    - **Subject**